 Ryan White SFS - For people living with HIV and with active Ryan White coverage, your services will be discounted according to the table below.
 Additionally, your services are discounted to $0 once you have reached your annual cap on charges

 Have questions?
 We're here to help!

 A sliding fee scale is a discount on your healthcare offered if your income and family size meet a certain threshold.

-There are two sliding fee scales based on HIV status.
-For people living with HIV, the Ryan White HIV/AIDS Program (RWHAP) provides additional benefits to ensure that you are not overwhelmed by healthcare costs.
-We will continue to bill your insurance, but your deductible, co-insurance, and co-pay will be discounted to a much lower nominal fee.
-Additionally, patients enrolled in the Ryan White SFS are eligible to have a cap set on annual charges.
+For people with active Ryan White enrollment, the Ryan White Program provides additional benefits to ensure that you are not overwhelmed by healthcare costs.
+We will continue to bill your insurance, but your deductible, co-insurance, and co-pay will be discounted to the nominal fee according to your placement on Ryan White Sliding Fee Scale.

 The federal government sets limits on what you will have to pay toward your total healthcare costs each year when you visit health networks that accept Ryan White grant funding.
 These annual limits supersede your cost-sharing agreement with your insurance company.
 Once you reach your annual maximum, we will continue to bill your insurance, but your patient responsibility will be discounted to $0 for eligible services until January 1st of the following year.

 Eligible services that we can count toward your annual maximum include medical appointments, labs, nurse visits, behavioral health visits, co-pays, hospital visits, and prescriptions.
 If you have healthcare bills from outside health networks, other agencies, or pharmacies, you can submit them to count toward your annual maximum.
 We are not able to pay those healthcare bills, but your healthcare services with us will be discounted.